kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

 I've already hinted at the way how highway provides access to the ISA-specific code: via nested namespaces.
 This sounds scary if you don't usually use namespaces much, but it's really quite simple once you get the hang of it.
 Let's first start out without ISA-specific code, but set up namespaces which we'll later populate with the nested namespaces.
 We'll start up with highway code in a namespace named 'hwy' (that's where it usually lives) and our own code in a namespace names 'project'.
 When calling into highway code from our code, we'd *qualify* the access with a hwy:: prefix.
 This is simple and straightforward - and good practise anyway, keeping our own code in a separate namespace and qualifying use of code from other components with their namespace prefix (or using a 'using' directive to the same effect, which can become obscure).

 If we want to have several variants of a body code, we can enclose these variants each into a separate scope.
-Then we can use the same set symbols in each of those scopes, and we can introduce a selector to address the symbol set in a specific scope.
-We use indirection.
+Then we can use the same set of symbols in each of those scopes, and we can introduce a selector to address the symbol set in a specific scope: We use indirection.
 One way of setting up a scope is a namespace: it's simply a scope with a name.
 Another way is using classes.
 Class members share the same scope, and they are distinct from members with the same name in a different scope.

 highway uses namespaces.
-To be more specific, it uses nested namespaces: The specific versions 'live' in namespaces 'one level down'.
-ISA-specific code 'lives' in hwy::N_SSE2, hwy::N_AVX2 etc.
+To be more specific, it uses nested namespaces: The ISA-specific code versions 'live' in namespaces 'one level down' from the 'hwy' namespace. highway's 'own' ISA-specific code 'lives' in hwy::N_SSE2, hwy::N_AVX2 etc. - and we'll follow the same scheme for our own code in namespace 'project' and put SIMD_ISA-specific code inside project::N_SSE2, project::N_AVX2 etc.

 You can interface with these specific nested namespaces if you must - by qualifying access with the nested namespace's name - but what's much more attractive is to *write code which does not use these nested namespace explicitly*. highway's foreach_target mechanism - which we'll come to shortly - provides 'client code' with a macro: HWY_NAMESPACE.
-The value of this macro is set to one of the SIMD architectures available *on the CPU running the code*, e.g. AVX2.
-Instead of qualifying your code to access symbols in e.g. hwy::AVX2, you code access to hwy::HWY_NAMESPACE, and your code becomes *generalized* to call into any given variant, while you can *delegate* which one is picked to a *dispatch* mechanism, which highway also provides.
+The value of this macro is set to one of the SIMD architectures available *on the CPU running the code*, e.g. N_AVX2.
+Instead of qualifying your code to access symbols in e.g. hwy::N_AVX2, you code access to hwy::HWY_NAMESPACE, and your code becomes *generalized* to call into any given variant, while you can *delegate* which one is picked to a *dispatch* mechanism, which highway also provides.

 Dispatch is, again, coded with macros: HWY_EXPORT and HWY_DYNAMIC_DISPATCH.
 You write functions which are 'fed' to highway's foreach_target mechanism, HWY_EXPORT 'picks up' all variants highway deems suitable for the client CPU architecture (x86, ARM, RISC...) and holds them under a common handle, and HWY_DYNAMIC_DISPATCH picks the variant which highway deems most suitable at the time when the dispatch is invoked at run-time.
 All it takes to use the mechanism is placing the 'workhorse' code into a bit of 'scaffolding' code which submits it to highways dispatching mechanism.